o1-labs/describe-dune/README.md

-# describe-dune: convert opam file syntax to JSON
+# describe-dune: convert dune project to a compact JSON description

 `describe-dune` finds [dune](https://dune.readthedocs.io/en/stable/reference/dune/index.html)
 files in the directory and extracts their library and file dependencies.